NIH-NEI/oct-segmenter/README.md

   can focus on al layers.
 It looks at the whole dataset first to find the image with the shortest top layer and uses that as the constraint to trim all the dataset.
 The same procedure is used for the bottom layer.
+- `preprocessing-scripts/custom/check_retina_layers_order.py`: This script
+  takes as input a directory containing the mask files (in CSV format) and checks that the all the expected retina layers are present and in order.